A closer look: Autoimmune Skin Lesions (Eosinophilic Granuloma Complex) in Dogs

 The cause of an eosinophilic granuloma is not always clear.
 Both eosinophilic granuloma complex and furunculosis are associated with hypersensitive reactions to insect bites, although parasites, pollens, and foods are also suspected.
 Some breeds of dog appear more susceptible to granuloma than others, suggesting that there is a genetic predisposition to the condition.

-Symptoms of eosinophilic granuloma and furunculosis develop quickly, manifesting as bumps, nodules, and other lesions.
-These are commonly a reddish or yellowish color, and are typically concentrated about the nose and muzzle.
+Symptoms of eosinophilic granuloma and furunculosis develop quickly.
+Skin changes associated with this condition are commonly a reddish or yellowish color, and are usually concentrated about the nose and muzzle.
 The lesions can swell, and be itchy or painful.
 If a nodule breaks it can produce discharge or crust over.

 A vet presented with symptoms of granuloma complex performs a physical examination and series of blood tests.
 A biopsy is necessary to confirm the diagnosis since other types of potentially more serious skin masses are more common.